 Each of these medications have been approved by the FDA for the treatment of opioid use disorder.
 The most appropriate medication and dosing will be determined by the needs of the patient in consultation with one of our physicians.

 Part of a Comprehensive Approach

-MAT programs are highly regulated with many safeguards in place to ensure that patients receive therapeutic doses and supportive services such as counseling and behavioral interventions.
+Although medication plays an important part in the treatment of opioid addiction, support services such as counseling and behavioral interventions are fundamental components to all BHG programs.
 With the support provided by our counseling team and clinicians, patients learn new coping skills and strategies to deal with triggers and environmental stressors associated with their addiction.
 When the needs of the patients go beyond what we are able to address directly, we work to connect patients to appropriate supportive services within the community.

 The combination of therapeutic medications with counseling has been shown to be the most effective form of treatment in producing positive patient outcomes.
 But don’t just take our word for it…

 “This treatment approach has been shown to: improve patient survival, increase retention in treatment, decrease illicit opiate use and other criminal activity among people with substance use disorders, increase patients’ ability to gain and maintain employment, [and] improve birth outcomes among women who have substance use disorders and are pregnant.”- Substance Abuse and Mental Health Services Administration

 “Relative to outpatient, abstinence-oriented drug addiction treatment, office-based outpatient treatment (OBOT) with buprenorphine improves six-month treatment engagement, significantly reduces cravings, illicit opioid use and mortality and improves psychosocial outcomes.”- American Society of Addiction Medicine